-As expected and hoped, even for the full non-linear limit cycle calculations, the two models have close agreement.
-For example, with equal parameters, we find nearly equal eigenvalues of the return map.
+with equal parameters, we find nearly equal eigenvalues of the return map.
 The qualitative and quantitative agreement between the two calculations enhances the credibility of both.

-Finally, a simulation using a non-linear 10-element model for the spring was compared to the simulations with the simple linearized spring; the difference between the non-linear spring and linear spring simulations was about the same as the difference between the two independent simulations both with linear springs.
-Thus the non-linear spring model was not deemed worth the extra integration time for investigations of the hopper stability.
+Finally, a simulation using a nonlinear ten-element model for the spring was compared to the simulations with the simple linearized spring; the difference between the nonlinear spring and linear spring simulations was about the same as the difference between the two independent simulations both with linear springs.
+Thus, the nonlinear spring model was not deemed worth the extra integration time for investigations of the hopper stability.

-5 Comparison of experiments with simulations
+5 Comparison of Experiments With Simulations